What’s included in a smart home system?

 However, a larger family home might consist of a network of connected security cameras, smart lighting, smart locks, security sensors, a smart garage door opener, and several other smart gadgets, depending on your preferences.

-The next few sections will cover some devices that many homeowners choose to include in their smart home systems.
+The next few sections will cover some devices many homeowners include in their smart home systems.

 Smart control hub

-A smart control hub is the central device in a smart home setup.
+A smart control hub is the central device and control system in a smart home setup.
 It connects all the devices in your home and lets you control them, sometimes using touch-screen functionality.

 Some smart control hubs, like the Vivint Smart Hub, have extra features like two-way talk.
 Two-way talk lets you see and speak to people on the other side of your security camera directly from your control hub.